Quick answer

 Nutritional benefits for babies

-- 💚Rich source of beta-carotene, which supports healthy vision and immune function.
+- 💚Beta-carotene (vitamin A) — supports healthy vision and immune function.

-- 💚Contains natural sweetness and fiber to encourage acceptance of vegetables.
+- 💚Natural sweetness and fibre — encourage acceptance of vegetables and support digestion.

-- 💚Not a common allergen, making it a gentle option for early feeding.
+- 💚Not a common allergen — a gentle option for early feeding.

 How to serve pumpkin for babies